What Factors Go Into Finding Your Myrbetriq Dose?

 - Myrbetriq granules – which is an extended-release oral suspension and often prescribed to pediatric patients with a bladder dysfunction called neurogenic detrusor overactivity (NDO)

 These two forms are completely different from each other and are not substitutable.
-With this said, it is safe to say that the form prescribed may depend on the patient’s age and specific diagnosis (e.g., able to excrete urine without a problem, able to metabolize medication, and the like).
+With this said, it is safe to say that the form prescribed may depend on the patient’s age and a specific diagnosis (e.g., able to excrete urine without a problem, and the like).

 Factors Affecting Myrbetriq Prescription Dosing